How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 - Ignoring Physical Security: Protect workstations, filing systems, and access points.

-Checklist for WDSP Compliance with Government Agencies
+Checklist for WISP Compliance with Government Agencies

 Requirement |